anasyaser/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 8-cwd_state: wirte the content of command ls -la to a file (overwrite if exist else create it).
 9-duplicate_last_line: duplicate last line for given file.
+10-no_more_js: Delete all java script files from current dir and subdirectory.